 What is verification and why was my file selected for verification?

 Many student FAFSAs are selected by the federal processor for a process called verification.
 This process is a federal requirement of confirming accuracy of data supplied by you and/or your parents on your FAFSA application.
 We will notify you by email if your financial aid file has been selected for verification.
 Documents required may include IRS tax return transcripts, a completed verification form, and other documents.
 The verification process must be complete before any federal aid or other needed based aid can disburse to your student account at Berry College.

 What can I do to ensure that my file will clear the verification process?

 Before completing the FAFSA, we encourage all families to make sure you have all the appropriate documents needed to accurately complete the application, such as a copy of your federal income tax return.
 We strongly encourage students and parents to use IRS Data Retrieval to file their FAFSA or Renewal FAFSA application early.

-Why is the IRS Data Retrieval Tool recommended for FAFSA completion and verification purposes?
+Why is the IRS Data Retrieval Tool required for FAFSA completion and verification purposes?